SignalK/signalk-java/README.md

 Signal K java
 =================================================

-An Signal K server setup for easy deployment onto an RPi, or any Debian based Linux PC.
+A Signal K server setup for easy deployment onto an RPi, or any Debian based Linux PC.

 Other linux types should be simple, just use the appropriate package manager instead of apt.